 - How to call for the ball / set

 - Be aggressive and “Take Out the Trash”

 - Understand hittable vs. playable balls

-- Learn overhand ball control, meaning how to attack a volleyball at 10-75% with control
+- Learn overhand ball control, meaning how to attack a volleyball with 10% – 75% power and control

 - Learn how to tip with purpose

 - Learn how to read the block and defense when attacking

 - Learn how to manage stress as an attacker